 1. Dare to be warm first

 It’s common to be standoffish if we’re a bit uncertain what the other person might think of us.
-To avoid rejection, we wait for the other person to be friendly before we are.
+To avoid rejection, we wait for the other person to be friendly before we dare to be.
 That’s a mistake because the other person is probably thinking the same thing.

 Dare to meet the person like you would if you’d assume that they’ll like you: Smile, be friendly, ask sincere questions, make eye contact.

 2. Ask a personal question to signal that you’re friendly and open for interaction

 Ask how people are and what they do.
 It signals that you’re open to interaction.
 The conversation can be very simple and what you ask isn’t that important.
 It’s just about signaling that you’re friendly.

 – Hi, how are you doing?

-– Me too!
+– I’m good.
 How do you know people here?

 3. Use a friendly tone of voice

 Use a tone that’s a bit friendlier if you usually sound harsh.
-Feeling nervous can tighten our throat and give us a stern voice.
+Feeling nervous can tighten your throat and give you a stern voice.
 Ease up by practicing different ways of talking when you’re by yourself.
 One trick to sound friendlier is to use tonal variation: Varying more between your low and high tones.